7 FAQs About Granite Countertops

 How do I care for granite counters?

 Caring for your granite countertops is easier than you might think.
-To keep them clean, you should only need a wipe down with water, and if you have a particularly bad mess, a bit of soap.
+To keep them clean, you should only need a wipe down with water and, if you have a particularly bad mess, a bit of soap.

 Even if you feel like a stain or mess needs it, try to avoid using harsh and abrasive cleaners because they will only cause permanent damage to the surface.
 If you have an oily, soaked-in stain, you can combine a cup of flour or baking soda with five tablespoons of dish soap to pull it out.
-Add enough water to make it the consistency of yogurt and place it on the stain overnight, covering with plastic wrap.
+Add enough water to make it the consistency of yogurt and place it on the stain overnight, covering it with plastic wrap.
 The following day, rinse and dry thoroughly.

 You will need to seal your granite from time to time.
 You can find out if it needs to be sealed again by splashing a bit of water on the surface.
 You probably don’t need to reseal it if it sits on top.
 However, if the water doesn’t sit on top, you’ll want to call in a professional to reseal it.